Learn what customer insights are, how to collect them, and how businesses use them to improve customer experience and strategy.

 Many businesses struggle with fragmented customer data spread across different teams—marketing, sales, customer service, and product development.
 When insights are not shared, businesses miss out on valuable opportunities to improve CX.

 Example: Atom Bank initially struggled with siloed customer feedback across seven different engagement channels, leading to disjointed customer experiences.
-By integrating all feedback into one AI-powered insights platform, they achieved:
+By integrating all feedback into one AI-powered customer insights platform, they achieved:

 Solution: AI-powered feedback analysis tools integrate data across multiple sources, allowing teams to work from a single source of truth.
 This enables faster decision-making and better cross-functional collaboration.